 You must be 18 or older to vote.
 Young people aged 16 and 17 can appear on the register which will show your name and the date you become eligible to vote.
 You can then vote in any election on or after you turn 18.

 Stage 1 – a household enquiry form will be posted to every residential property on 1 August 2018.

 Stage 2 – a reminder household enquiry form will be posted to all non-responding properties on 28 August 2018.

 Stage 3 – door to door enquiries to all non-responding properties by Westminster canvassers will take place between the end of September to mid November 2018.

 A household enquiry form (HEF) is not a registration form; it only captures information about people living in a household.
 Every household must complete it, even if no one is eligible to vote.

 An invitation to register form (ITR) is the registration form sent to all new eligible-to-vote residents whose details are shown on the completed HEF.
 The ITR needs to be completed for a person to be added to the register of electors.

 If you fall into one of the following special categories, visit the Your Vote Matters website for further information and to find out how to register:

 You can apply to be registered anonymously if you believe that being on the register of electors could mean that your safety would be at risk.

-If you believe this to be the case, please contact electoral services to find out more and to be advised on what you should do next.
+If you believe this to be the case, contact electoral services to find out more and to be advised on what you should do next.